Documentation Index

 • Menu node name: integrationModules/restApi

-• The ribbon button 'New' appears only if the Role of session is granted the 'Create' (create) permission for the entity type.
+• The ribbon button New appears only if the Role of session is granted the Create (create) permission.

-• The API definition type selected from the context menu for the new instance, determines the appearance of the opened input form.
+• The API definition type selected from the context menu determines the appearance of the input form.

-• The ribbon button 'Edit' appears only if the Role of session is granted permission to 'Update' (update) the instance.
+• The ribbon button Edit appears only if the Role of session is granted the Update (update) permission.

 Configuration